jupyter-book/thebe/docs/configure.rst

        readOnly: true
    }

-And when read-only as the default, you can still override this setting for individual cells using `data-readonly`:
+This uses codeMirror to mark all cells as read-only.
+If you are using this setting and would like to manually mark cells as editable, you can override the codeMirror configuration for individual cells using `data-readonly="false"`.
+For example:

 .. code-block:: html